- Search The Registry

 - My Account

-On this date in 1974, a 12-year-old African American Boy Scout was denied a senior patrol leadership in his troop because he was Black.
+On this date in 1974, a 12-year-old Black Boy Scout was denied a senior patrol leadership in his troop because of his skin color.

 Don L. Cope, then the Black ombudsman for the state of Utah, brought the issue of the Mormon doctrine of discrimination against Blacks in the Boy Scouts to the NAACP.
 The Boy Scouts of America did not discriminate because of race, but Mormon-sponsored troops did have a policy of racial discrimination.
 At the time, Mormon "troop policy was that in order for a scout to become a patrol leader, he must be a deacon's quorum president in the LDS Church.
 Since the boy cannot hold the priesthood, he cannot become a patrol leader."